 Ocimum tenuiflorum is the scientific name of Tulsi.
 It is also known as holy basil.
 This plant is cultivated throughout the Southeast Asian tropics.
 This plant comes from the Lamiaceae family.
 Lamiaceae family referred to the flowering mint plants such as basil, mint, rosemary, lavender, sage, savory, marjoram, perilla, oregano, hyssop and thyme.
 All the plants from this family have such a magical aromatic flavor that one can’t resist to use them.

 Ram Tulsi, Krishna Tulsi, and Vana Tulsi are the three main morphotypes that are cultivated in India and Nepal.
 Ram Tulsi is the most commonly found type.
 It has bright green leaves that are broad and slightly sweet.
 Krishna Tulsi is somehow less common and has purplish-green leaves.
 Vana Tulsi is the rarest and wild.

 Prestigious in Hinduism:

 Tulsi leaves play a vital role in Hinduism as it is considered their sacred plant.
 Traditionally it is planted in the courtyard of Hindu houses or is initially grown beside hanuman temples.
 It is a part of their worshipping ceremonies.
 The plant is also worshipped as it is considered the most auspicious plant.
-People also consider Tulsi as a goddess and celebrate the ceremonial festival of Tulsi vivah anytime between the eleventh or twelfth lunar day of bright night of Hindu month of Kartik (Prabodhini Ekadashi) and the full moon of the month (Kartik Poornima).
+People also consider Tulsi as a goddess and celebrate the ceremonial festival of Tulsi vivah anytime between the eleventh or twelfth lunar day of the bright night of the Hindu month of Kartik (Prabodhini Ekadashi) and the full moon of the month (Kartik Poornima).
 The days may vary regionally.

 Tulsi has been traditionally used as a dried powder, mixed with ghee, herbal tea or fresh leaf.
 From past times, the dried leaves have been mixed with stored grains to repel insects.
 Many people use Tulsi in daily lives in their spicy food and soups because of its peppery taste.
 It is also mentioned as hot basil in some cookbooks.